Piszmog/cloudconfigclient/README.md

 * When retrieving a file from the Config Server's default branch, the file must not exist at the root of the repository.

-The functions available to retrieve resource files are, `GetFile(directory string, file string, interfaceType interface{}) error` and
+The functions available to retrieve resource files are, `GetFile(directory string, file string, interfaceType interface{})` and
 `GetFileFromBranch(branch string, directory string, file string, interfaceType interface{})`.

 * The `interfaceType` is the object to deserialize the file to